 An unfriendly user interface can exacerbate the user adoption challenges inherent with ERP implementations.
 When organizations experience user adoption issues – user interface-related or otherwise – they often seek guidance from ERP consultants.
 If user adoption issues are severe enough, this can be considered an ERP failure.
 ERP consultants, like Panorama, have extensive experience recovering ERP implementation failures caused by variety of factors.

 Navigational differences, though minor, are worth noting.

 A common theme across ERP systems is that certain screens can be launched from several different places in the system.
 In Dynamics AX, a user must know the menu path to a specific screen.
 For example, to create a new sales order, a user can navigate to Sales and marketing > Sales orders > All sales orders.
-However, this is not the only place to launch the sales order screen, which makes it difficult for users to memorize any particular path.
+However, this is not the only place to launch the sales order screen, which makes it difficult and time consuming for users to memorize any particular path.

 In D365, a new search capability was added to allow users to type in the name of the screen they are looking for and click from the results to launch the page.